Start an E-Finance Business in Dubai

 Licensing and Compliance Requirements

-Dubai South Business Hub Free Zone issues the Business Licence for activity code 6492.98.
+Dubai South Business Hub Free Zone issues the Business License for activity code 6492.98.
 However, depending on the specific financial services offered, additional approval from the UAE Central Bank may be required for regulated financial intermediation activities.
 Businesses should seek qualified legal advice at the outset to determine whether registration with the Dubai Financial Services Authority (DFSA) or the Securities and Commodities Authority (SCA) is also applicable.

 All e-finance businesses operating in the UAE are subject to anti-money laundering and counter-financing of terrorism obligations under UAE Federal Decree-Law No. 20 of 2018.
 This requires businesses to implement robust AML and CFT policies, conduct customer due diligence, maintain transaction records, and report suspicious activity to the relevant authorities.

-Annual licence renewal is mandatory and must be accompanied by updated financial records and compliance declarations.
+Annual license renewal is mandatory and must be accompanied by updated financial records and compliance declarations.
 Businesses operating cross-border financial services should additionally assess the regulatory requirements of each target jurisdiction to ensure full legal compliance across all markets served.

 Key Advantages of Operating from Dubai South Free Zone